vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

   - frontmatter
 ---

-The following configuration options have been added to the page's Front Matter:
+The following configuration options have been added to the page’s Front Matter:

-## Page Infomation Configuration
+## Page Information Configuration

 ### icon